What alerting options are available for chat?

 - Visual: Desktop Notifications provide excellent visual alerting, even if the webclient is minimized or buried in the background underneath many other application windows.
 Most browsers have built-in support for desktop notifications, but Internet Explorer does not.

 - Audible: New message sound alerts are available in all tested desktop web browsers.
-Users can choose from various sound alerts (Preferences area) or opt out of sound alerts completely.
+Users can choose from various sound alerts or opt out of sound alerts completely under the Preferences tab.
 The guest's first message results in a sound alert that loops for all receiving operators until the chat is answered by someone.
 Subsequent messages from the guest result in one sound alert per message.
 If sound alerts suddenly stop working, it is likely that the browser's Flash player or plugin has crashed.
 Fully restarting the browser is suggested.
 Even if the browser can play the Ogg Vorbis (non-Flash) sound file, the browser may use Flash instead if Flash capability is available.
 And, the browser will continue to try to use the Flash file even if its Flash plugin is crashed, which silences the sound alert completely since it never tries to use the Ogg sound.

 Pidgin and other external staffing clients